rifat123-r/rifat123-r/README.md

 ## Glad to see you here!🤩
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: Prefer tea ☕ over coffee
-- 🧩 Interested In : Technology, Photography, Space
+- 🧩 Interested In Technology, Photography, Space
-- 💬 Ask me about anything here !
+- 💬 Ask me about anything here!
 I am happy to help🀄

 ## Education👨‍🎓
 - Temple University🏫